nalsi/Info813/final.md

 ![](final_files/figure-markdown_strict/unnamed-chunk-23-1.png)

-Given the interval/ratio nature of the dataset, classical MDS method is used to analyze the data, using 2-dimensional solution.
-Package Stats version 3.2.4 is used for this analysis.
-What is plotted below are the results of all time and the three periods in the data.
+Given the interval/ratio nature of the dataset, classical MDS method is used to analyze the dataThe MDS plots of all time and the three time periods are presentede below, all of which use 2-dimension solutions:

 ![](final_files/figure-markdown_strict/unnamed-chunk-24-1.png)

-Below are the evaluation of the goodness of fit of the four fittings.
-The results indicated that this model is not so much well fitted to the three subsets using a two-dimensional solution.
+Below is the evaluation of the goodness of fit of the four fittings.
+The results indicate that this model is not so much well fitted to the three subsets using a two-dimensional solution.

 <table style="width:19%;">
 <colgroup>